DynamoMTL/shopify-pipeline/README.md

 `src/assets/js`

-This folder will contain all your JS modules and it needs to minimally contain an `index.js` file, which will act as the entry point for you JS application.
+This folder will contain all your JS modules.
+An `index.js` must be present, as it will act as the entry point for your JS application.

 You can use ES6/ES2015's standard, which incidently allows you to require your modules with the `import` syntax:
 ```